Jack polynomials and orientability generating series of maps: Introduction

 \subsection{Outline of the paper}

-In Section \ref{subsec:preliminaries}, we define Jack characters.
-Then, in Section \ref{sec:maps}, we give formal definitions related to non-oriented maps and define the weight $\weight_M$.
-In Section \ref{sec:rectangular} and Section \ref{sec:special_alpha}, we prove that Conjecture \ref{conj:precise} holds respectively for rectangular Young diagrams and $\alpha\in\left\{ \frac{1}{2}, 2\}\right\}$.
-In Section \ref{sec:link_Lassalle}, we explain the link between our Main Conjecture and some conjectures of Lassalle.
-Then finally, in Section \ref{sec:Conj_Is_False}, we present our numerical exploration and the counterexample.
+In \cref{subsec:preliminaries}, we define Jack characters.
+Then, in \cref{sec:maps}, we give formal definitions related to non-oriented maps and define the weight $\weight_M$.
+In \cref{sec:rectangular} and \cref{sec:special_alpha}, we prove that the answer for \cref{conj:precise} is positive for rectangular Young diagrams on the one hand and, on the other hand, for the special choice of the deformation parameter $\alpha\in\left\{ \frac{1}{2}, 2\right\}$.
+In \cref{sec:link_Lassalle}, we explain the link between \cref{conj:main} and the above-mentioned conjectures of Lassalle.
+Then finally, in \cref{sec:Conj_Is_False}, we present our numerical exploration and the counterexample.